Skip to main content

 August 27, 2025

-Shooter kills 2 children, wounds 17 at Minneapolis Catholic church during school Mass
+Shooter kills 2 children at Minneapolis Catholic school Mass

 Trade policy weaponized to force allies into compliance with foreign policy goals

-Westman died from self-inflicted gunshot wound after firing 116 rifle rounds, 1 handgun round, and 3 shotgun shells while barricading church doors to trap victims inside the sanctuary.
+Westman died from self-inflicted gunshot wound after firing 116 rifle rounds, 3 shotgun shells, and attempting to fire a handgun that malfunctioned with a live round jammed in the chamber, while barricading church doors to trap victims inside the sanctuary.

 This marked the 44th school shooting in the US this year and occurred during Minneapolis' fourth deadly shooting in 24 hours, showing the normalization of mass violence in American communities.